Priyadharshni05/MiniProject_RockPaperScissor/1_Requirements/README.md

 ## Cost

-*   The cost parameter for this project was none.
+*   The cost parameter for this project is none.
 All the softwares and features were freely available on the internet.

 ## Features